 In this introduction, we will briefly discuss those elementary statistical concepts that provide the necessary foundations for more specialized expertise in any area of statistical data analysis.
 The selected topics illustrate the basic assumptions of most statistical methods and/or have been demonstrated in research to be necessary components of our general understanding of the "quantitative nature" of reality (Nisbett, et al., 1987).
 We will focus mostly on the functional aspects of the concepts discussed and the presentation will be very short.
+Further information on each of the concepts can be found in statistical textbooks.
 Elementary Statistics Concepts

 Due to licensing agreements, online viewing of the videos for this resource is restricted to network connections in the United States and Canada.
 Orientation An introduction to French in Action: its creation, its components, and its functioning.
 How to work with the video programs and how to integrate them with the audio and print components.
 This is the only program in English; the others are entirely in French.
 Planning and Anticipating I Greeting and leave-taking; talking about health; expressing surprise; planning and anticipating; expressing decisiveness and indecisiveness.
 Subject pronouns; masculine and feminine adjectives and nouns; definite and indefinite articles; immediate future; agreement in gender and number; aller; être; present indicative of -er verbs.